 Our outstanding Series B Preferred Stock votes with our common stock on an as-converted basis on all matters properly brought before the meeting.
-Our outstanding Series C Preferred Stock does not have any voting rights.
-We had outstanding 44,371,515 shares of our common stock, 100 shares of Series B Preferred Stock and 10,000 shares of Series C Preferred Stock at the close of business on July 2, 2019.
+We had outstanding 52,140,898 shares of our common stock and 100 shares of Series B Preferred Stock at the close of business on April 17, 2020.
 Each share of common stock is entitled to one vote on each matter as may properly be brought before the meeting.
-As of the record date, all 100 outstanding shares of Series B Preferred Stock are owned by BKC or its affiliate, Blue Holdco 1, LLC ("Blue Holdco" and together with BKC, the
+As of the record date, all 100 outstanding shares of Series B Preferred Stock are owned by BKC or its affiliate, Blue Holdco 1, LLC ("Blue Holdco" and together with BKC, the "BKC Stockholders").

-"BKC Stockholders").
 The BKC Stockholders are indirect subsidiaries and affiliates of Restaurant Brands International Inc. ("RBI").

 As of the record date, each share of Series B Preferred Stock is convertible into 94,145.8 fully paid and nonassessable shares of common stock (or an aggregate of 9,414,580 shares of our common stock).
-The Series B Preferred Stock votes with our common stock on an asconverted basis.
+The Series B Preferred Stock votes with our common stock on an as-converted basis.
 As the owners of all of our outstanding shares of Series B Preferred Stock, the BKC Stockholders will be entitled to vote in the aggregate a total of 9,414,580 shares of common stock issuable upon the conversion of the Series B Preferred Stock on all matters properly brought before the meeting.
 All of such shares of common stock issuable upon conversion of the Series B Preferred Stock are included in the determination of the number of shares present at the meeting for quorum purposes.

-Only stockholders of record at the close of business on July 2, 2019 will be entitled to vote.
+Only stockholders of record at the close of business on April 17, 2020 will be entitled to vote.